wallaceSip/tx-CSV/README.md

 ### Schedule with \`node-cron\`

-You can schedule the script to run automatically every day at 05:00 AM UTC-3 using \`node-cron\`.
+You can schedule the script to run automatically every day at 05:00 AM UTC using \`node-cron\`.
 Ensure you have the \`cron.schedule\` function set up in your script to automate this.

 \`\`\`javascript
 // Schedule the task to run every day at 05:00